haris-im/cors-destroyer/README.md

 Status: 0, There are no errors and the desired target's return will be inside "ret"
 Status: 1, There are errors either from the desired target or primary server in which case the message for the error will be inside "message"

-## Section 2, Setting your own Cors Destoryer
+## Section 2, Setting your own Cors Destoryer:
 1. The app uses NodeJS with the following packages:
 - Express (express) [npm install express]
 - Body Parser (body-parser) [npm install body-parser]